 Boise and Borah are BFFs (best furry friends).
 They are a bonded pair who will need to go to the same furever home.
 These energetic gals love to play and romp together.
-Borah cannot hear, and when it comes to the "sit" command, she typically follows suit and mimics what her buddy Boise does!
+Borah cannot hear, and when it comes to the command, she typically follows suit and mimics what her buddy Boise does!

-pets and These others available for adoption at the Montgomery County Animal Care and Adoption Center, 480 Cinnabar Rd., Christiansburg.
+others available for adoption at the Montgomery County Animal Care and Adoption Center, 480 Cinnabar Rd., Christiansburg.
 Phone: (540) 382-5795.